taskcluster/slugid-go/README.md

 License
 -------
-The `slugid` library is released on the MPL 2.0 license, see the `LICENSE` for complete license.
+The `slugid` library is released on the MPL 2.0 license, see file `LICENSE` for the complete license.

 Testing
 -------